moby-codes/CV/README.md

 ## Hobbies

 Currently I am learning to play the guitar!
 I also love playing games and listning to podcasts.
 Love reading everything other than books.
-Outside you might find me on nature walks and hike.
+Outside you might find me on nature walks and hike or cracking jokes with my friends.